chiips/Snippets/README.md

 ## API
 The API folder contains snippets for developing a RESTful API in Go to communicate with any front-end client that accepts and sends JSON data and with a PostgreSQL database for long-term data storage.

 The API folder contains an additional README.md file further discussing the code.

 ## SPA
 The SPA folder contains snippets for developing a Single-Page Application in VueJS to communicate with any back-end server that accepts and sends JSON data.

 The SPA folder contains an additional README.md file further discussing the code.

+## nginx.conf
+The nginx.conf file contains the nginx setup.
+Nginx is used as a reverse proxy so the SPA and API can easily communicate with each other and send cookies even when hosted on different servers.

+On initial nginx setup the file comes with additional code which has been removed to highlight what's necessary for a reverse proxy.